kiboschool/tk-future-proof-with-python/src/lessons/try-kibo-onboarding.md

 ## Sign up for a live class

-This is a mandatory class that happens once a week on Zoom.
-You get a chance to solve problems and learn with peers and an instructor.
-Live classes take place on Thursdays from weeks 1 - 4 in the program and are 90 minutes long.
+This is a mandatory weekly Zoom class for problem-solving and learning with peers and an instructor.
+They are 90-minutes long, and will happen on Wednesdays and Thursdays

 <aside>